cwfparsonson/cwfparsonson.github.io/_projects/6-ultrafast_optical_switch_optimisation.md

 Alternatively, the driver could slowly increase the throttle, paying attention to the car’s speed and keeping the throttle constant when the speed matches the target.
 While the car achieves the desired speed, it takes a while to do so.

 <br/><br/>
 The throttle power at each point in time can be plotted to show the signal that 'controls' the car's speed.
 This signal can then be related to the performance of the car (I.e. its speed at each corresponding point in time).
-Therefore, the problem of ensuring the car maintains constant speed can be solved in terms of finding the optimal throttle signal that produces the best (most constant) car performance signal.The response of 'control systems' like these are typically characterised in terms of 3 key metrics:
+Therefore, the problem of ensuring the car maintains constant speed can be solved in terms of finding the optimal throttle signal that produces the best (most constant) car performance signal.
+The response of 'control systems' like these are typically characterised by 3 key metrics:

 </div>